buanup/tennisScoreBoard/README.md

 # Usage:
 To run the program as a single java file, Please use the file ScoreBoard.java at the root of repository with command line arguments.
 Ex. java ScoreBoard.java Input.txt Output.txt

+For executable jar, use tennisScoreBoard-1.0.0.jar at the root of the repository with command line arguments.
+Ex. java -jar tennisScoreBoard-1.0.0.jar Input.txt Output.txt

 # Problem description: